Recent results on the Kobayashi and Green-Griffiths-Lang conjectures: Introduction

-If we want to get a positive answer to Problem 0.4, it is therefore indispensable to give a definition of $K_V$ that incorporates in a suitable way the singularities of $V\,;$ this will be done in Def.~2.12 (see also Prop.~2.11).
-The goal is then to give a positive answer to Problem~0.4 under some possibly more restrictive conditions for the pair $(X,V)$.
+If we want to get a positive answer to the generalized GGL conjecture 0.4, it is therefore indispensable to give a definition of $K_V$ that incorporates in a suitable way the singularities of $V\,;$ this will be done in Def.~2.12 (see also Prop.~2.11).
+The goal is then to give a positive answer to the conjecture under some possibly more restrictive conditions for the pair $(X,V)$.
 These conditions will be expressed in terms of the tower of Semple jet bundles

 which we define more precisely in Section~1, following [Dem95].
 It is constructed inductively by setting $X_k=P(V_{k-1})$ (projective bundle of {\it lines} of $V_{k-1}$), and all $V_k$ have the same rank $r=\rank V$, so that $\dim X_k=n+k(r-1)$ where $n=\dim X$.
 Entire curve loci have their counterparts for all stages of the Semple tower, namely, one can define